Your search did not match any results.

 This FAQ page covers Data Transfer Appliance.
 For more information about Data Transfer Disk, see the Data Transfer Disk FAQ webpage.

 After the transfer appliance configuration is complete, copy your data to the appliance using normal file system tools.
 Then, lock the transfer appliance and ship the appliance back to the Oracle transfer site.
-You can track the chain of custody of your data by monitoring the status of your transfer appliance using the Console or the Data Transfer Utility.
+You can track the chain of custody of your data by monitoring the status of your transfer appliance using the Console or the CLI.
 Oracle regularly updates both the status of your transfer job and transfer appliance.
 After Oracle receives your transfer appliance and uploads your data, a detailed upload summary is generated and posted in the same Object or Archive Storage bucket where the data was uploaded.
 This report provides a detailed status on every object transferred to Oracle Cloud Infrastructure.

 You can transfer up to 150 TB of data using a single transfer appliance.
 If you need to transfer more than 150 TB of data, request more than one transfer appliance.
 Make sure that your tenancy service limits are set appropriately before you request multiple transfer appliances.
 Review service limits documentation for more details.